← All articles

 For publishers asking “what do we actually do about this?”, a 2026-shaped answer looks like this (and if you want the full stack-and-sequence version, we lay it out in our multi-channel distribution framework):

-- Pre-negotiate the operational stack before signing partner deals: ad SDKs, payment flows, analytics, ratings APIs, build pipelines.
+3. Pre-negotiate the operational stack before signing partner deals: ad SDKs, payment flows, analytics, ratings APIs, build pipelines.
 The thing that derails alt-store launches isn’t usually the partner relationship, it’s the SDK constellation discovered three weeks before launch.
+On iOS specifically, our third-party iOS marketplace checklist lays out the entitlements-to-token sequence.

 Indie publishers in particular often underrate one specific channel that fits their economics surprisingly well — see our piece on OEM partnerships for indies.